 - Chronic or recurrent pelvic pain

-It’s important to understand that experiencing these symptoms are not normal.
+It’s important to understand that experiencing these symptoms is not normal.
 They indicate an underlying issue and are cues that you need to visit your doctor and discuss what’s going on.

 Diagnosing Cervical Stenosis